tomysaman/learning-notes/mac/mac-setup.md

   - `psgrep` - find a process using regexp
 - sudo: press `Esc` twice to prefix your command with `sudo`
 - themes: change zsh theme - `theme <theme>`, `lstheme` to view install themes, `theme` to change to a random theme
-- transfer: using transfer.sh to update and share files
+- transfer: using transfer.sh website to share files
   - `transfer <file_or_dir> -ca` to upload
     - it will automatically compress and archive the folder
     - if you don't need encryption, remove the -ca args